You are welcome to Hallgrímskirkja

 Hallgrímskirkja stands guard over Reykjavík.
 The church is both a parish church and a national sanctuary in Iceland.
 Its stepped concrete facade is an ode to modernism and a reminder of the Icelandic landscape.
-The church’s interior is stark yet dynamic, with its vaulted ceiling casting delicate scalloped shadows across creamy walls.
-The church is named after the 17th-century clergyman Hallgrímur Pétursson, author of a famous series of Hymns of the Passion.
-Hallgrímskirkja is one of the most visited places of tourists in Iceland.
+The church is named after the 17th-century clergyman Hallgrímur Pétursson, author of Hymns of the Passion.
+Hallgrímskirkja is an Evangelical-Lutheran church and is a part of the Evangelical-Lutheran Church of Iceland.
+Hallgrímskirkja is one of the most visited places by tourists in Iceland.
 Every day thousands of people visit the church.
-You are welcome!
-Admission free to the church.
-Admission to the tower ISK 900 – ISK 100 for the children (7-14).
+Admission to the church is free.
+Admission to the tower is ISK 1000 - ISK 100 for the children (7-16).

 J.S.
 Bach’s St John Passion for tenor-soloist, harpsichord, organ and percussion.
 Wednesday 4th of March at 8 pm Bach’s St John Passion will be performed by three exceptional musicians and with audience participation.
 This unique performance style of the St John Passion has been a huge hit in Germany and the Netherlands.
 Benedikt Kristjánsson tenor Read more about J. S. Bach’s St John Passion for tenor-soloist, harpsichord, organ and percussion.[…]

 Meditation with organ music Thursday 27th February at 12noon Pastor: Irma Sjöfn Óskarsdóttir will lead the prayer and devotion and organist Hörður Áskelsson plays the organ.
 Afterwards the service we will sell soup and bread in the South-hall.
 Everybody is welcome.